 The Parallel Lives of Eve

 It has to be said that whilst not original and really only a double whammy of the "What If" scenario the fact that "All About Christmas Eve" wasn't as completely dumb as I had expected was a pleasant surprise and was enough to keep my attention.
-Having said that there is still plenty of the dumb stuff, scratch that, cutesy, romantic dumb stuff that whilst it features a more enjoyable parallel set up you still get the hair flicking, the comedy dialogue and in each story the typical elements you would normally get in these movies.
+Having said that there is still plenty of the dumb stuff, scratch that, cutesy, romantic dumb stuff that whilst it features a more enjoyable parallel set up you still get the hair flicking, the comedy dialogue and in each story the typical elements you would normally get in made for TV movies.

 Now I already mentioned Connie Sellecca's almost pantomime performance and to put it simply she was wrong for the role.
-Sellecca is not the only one as Patrick Muldoon resorts to going over the top as well which whilst making a scene is not always ideal.
+Sellecca is not the only one as Patrick Muldoon resorts to going over the top as well which whilst some times making a scene is not always ideal.
 But the biggest wrong for me is that yet again "All About Christmas Eve" is another so called Christmas movie which isn't about the season of joy and giving; only using it as a back drop for things.
 As such we get a few nicely decorated Christmas trees here and there but no real Christmas vibe.

 What this all boils down to is that "All About Christmas Eve" was enjoyable purely because it uses a fun basic idea which hasn't been over used in other movies.
 But at the same time it is a flawed movie with it once again being a Christmas movie which ends up not really about Christmas.